 Interest expenses (net of capitalized interest), represented by interest expenses on Senior Notes and obligations under a finance lease in relation to the Lease Agreement, amounted to ₱2,820.5 million for the year ended December 31, 2017 as compared to ₱2,873.9 million for the year ended December 31, 2016.
-The decrease was primarily due to lower interest expenses on Senior Notes upon partial redemption in October 2017, partially offset by a higher effective interest on obligations under a finance lease during the year.
+The decrease was primarily due to lower interest expenses on Senior Notes as a result of its partial redemption in October 2017, partially offset by a higher effective interest on obligations under a finance lease during the year.